• Opening

 On this site, you will find materials relevant to eleven areas:

-About Me - my vitae, teaching materials as well as some personal information
+About Me - my vitae as well as some personal information

-Written work - a listing of my books and articles (underway and published)
+Written work - a listing of my books and articles (

-Archiving - collections of information relevant to political conflict/violence
+Archiving - different collections of information I made relevant to political conflict/violence

-Analysis - explorations into the macro and micro determinants of contentious politics
+Analyses - explorations into the macro (large-scale) and micro (individual/group) determinants of contentious politics

 Teaching - lists of courses and materials related to my classes